-Competence is like the two sides of a coin; strengths and weaknesses coexist.
+Abilities are the two sides of the same coin, and strengths and weaknesses coexist.

-So I think it’s really a waste of time to only look at the weaknesses in spite of they have good strengths.
+So it would be a real waste to only look at your weaknesses even though you have good strengths.

-And as you begin to focus on your strengths, you will eventually be able to think, “I don’t need to worry about my weaknesses anymore.
+But, as you start to focus on your strengths, you will gradually start to see yourself in a positive light, and eventually you will be able to think, “Well, that’s enough about my weaknesses.”

 I used to hate my weaknesses, but now I’m proud of my strengths.

-I believe that people who are born with some kind of talent have a kind of “mission” to use that talent for the benefit of the world.
+I believe that people who are born with a certain talent have a kind of “mission” to use that talent for the benefit of the world.

-And if we can use our talents for the benefit of society, I think we are truly happy as human beings.
+And if we can use our abilities to benefit society, I think we will be satisfied as human beings.

-Therefore, I believe that we should not only look at our shortcomings but also make use of our strengths and show our talents.
+That’s why I believe that we should not only look at our faults but also utilize our strengths and show our talents.

-However, if they only look at their shortcomings all the time, their life will end without using their good talents.
+If you only look at your disadvantages all the time, your life will probably end without using the good talents you were born with.

-But I think it’s important to face these issues and think about them!
+But I think it’s important to face these issues head on and think about them!

-As we saw in the “Five Stages of Grief,” it would be nice if we could see the nature of HSP in a positive light, assuming that we eventually accept it.
+As we have seen in the “Five Stages of Grief”, it would be good if we could see the positive side of HSP with the premise of eventual acceptance.

-However, “acceptance” means experiencing also negative emotions in the process, so I think it would be good if you could slowly deal with your own nature without pushing yourself too hard.
+But, acceptance means that you will experience negative emotions in the process, so I think it would be good if you can slowly deal with your nature without being too hasty and without pushing yourself too hard.